Scottish Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Scottish Building Society’s changes.
-Notwithstanding that using this technology is not a prerequisite for Scottish Building Society , demonstrating you can stay up to date with Scottish Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel standing.
+This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Scottish Building Society’s changes.
+While using the software is not a condition for acceptance on the Scottish Building Society panel, demonstrating you can remain up to date with Scottish Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.

-The software creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.
+The system creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Scottish Building Society